moshialam/moshialam.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my website!
 I am a labor economist.
-I am currently a  Post-Doctoral Research Fellow at the <a href="https://www.econ.queensu.ca/" target="_blank">Department of Economics, Queen's University</a> I received my PhD in Economics from the [Department of Economics, University of Wisconsin-Madison](https://econ.wisc.edu/) in 2021.
+I am currently a  Post-Doctoral Research Fellow at the <a href="https://www.econ.queensu.ca/" target="_blank">Department of Economics, Queen's University</a> I received my PhD [in Economics, from the University of Wisconsin-Madison](https://econ.wisc.edu/) in 2021.

 *I am on the 2023-24 job market and will be available for interviews.* For more details on my work please see my [Research page](https://moshialam.github.io/research/) and [CV](/papers/Alam_MdMoshiUl_CV.pdf).